 We recognise that high self-esteem, confidence, supportive friends and good lines of communication with a trusted adult helps prevention.
 We will therefore raise awareness of child protection issues and equip children with the skills to keep them safe, this will include activities to improve their resilience.
 Children are taught to recognise when they are at risk and how to get help when they need it.

 The school will therefore:

-- establish and maintain an environment and positive ethos where children feel secure, supported and are encouraged to talk, and are listened to, can learn, develop and feel valued. - ensure children know that there are adults in the school whom they can approach if they are worried or in difficulty. - include in the curriculum, activities and opportunities for PSHE which equip children with the skills they need to stay safe from abuse, develop resilience and that they know to whom to turn for help
+- establish and maintain an environment and positive ethos where children feel secure, supported and are encouraged to talk, and are listened to, can learn, develop and feel valued. - ensure children know that there are adults in the school whom they can approach if they are worried or in difficulty. - include in the curriculum, activities and opportunities for PSHE which equip children with the skills they need to stay safe from abuse, develop resilience and that they know to whom to turn for help.
+The curriculum covers the agreed PSHE Association Scheme of Work: - PSHE education also covers economic wellbeing, careers & enterprise education, and personal safety (including assessing and managing risk).
+Though not yet statutory, these are vital parts of school's PSHE curriculum.
+For first school aged children this focuses on 'healthy and respectful relationships' and ' stereotyping, prejudice and equality'.

-- The PSHE curriculum can be found on our school website here: - The RSHE Policy can be found here:
+The PSHE curriculum can be found on our school website - here: The RSHE Policy can be found here: